1975 Campeón de Campeones

-The 1975 Campeón de Campeones was the 30th edition of the Campeón de Campeones.
+The 1975 Campeón de Campeones was the 33rd edition of the Campeón de Campeones, an annual football super cup match, and the 32nd held in the professional era of Mexican football.
 The match-up featured Toluca, the winners of the 1974–75 Mexican Primera División, and UNAM, the winners of the 1974–75 Copa México.
 It was played at Estadio Olímpico Universitario, Mexico City, on 27 August 1975.

 UNAM won the match 1–0 to secure their first Campeón de Campeones title.